 An environment variables is a short reference to an object in the system.
-Using such abbreviations, for example, you can create universal paths for applications that will run on any PC, regardless of user names and other parameters.
+Using such abbreviations, for example, you can create universal paths for applications that will run on any PC, regardless of usernames and other parameters.

 In many situations, it’s necessary to set application specific environment variables for testing and debugging purposes.
-These kind of variables are exclusive to the application and will be dead when the application exits.
+These kinds of variables are exclusive to the application and will be dead when the application exits.
 For example, suppose if you’ve a rendering application in which the rendering path is specified as environment variable.
 Sometimes it might be necessary to change these variables for testing or in some situations you may need to add or delete the existing one.
 In most cases, the application specific variables are controlled launching through script files after setting up necessary variables or by a launcher application (Environment variables are inherited from Parent Process).
 Still dynamically updating variables is out of our reach.

 1. Using a Graphical User Interface to Change Variables

 You can get information about existing variables in the system properties.
 From the Control Panel, open the System applet or right click mouse button on the Computer shortcut on the desktop and select the Properties